 Does it really last for 210 loads?

 I can’t say that I’ve tallied up the exact number of washes the EcoEgg has been used for.
-But I can tell you that I’ve been using my egg for about a year in my 2-person home and the pellets are still plentiful.
+But I can tell you that I’ve been using my egg for going on 2 years in my 2-person home and I still haven’t had to buy more pellets.

 What do clothes smell like without softener?